hpatches/hpatches-benchmark/bin/README.md

 # HBenchmarks command line interface
 `bin/hb_run.sh MCRPATH COMMAND DESCNAME BENCHMARKNAME` Is a general call of the HBenchmarks command line interface.
-The supported commands are:
+The supported opts.alltasks are:

 `bin/hb_run.sh MCRPATH checkdesc DESCNAME`
 Check the validity of the descriptors located in: